pour68/js-countdown-timer/README.md

-# countdown-timer
-design and develop countdown timer by JavaScript.
+Countdown timer application by javascript.